Jibachkumar/FYP/server/Readme.md

 # project setup Start

-for restart backend: whenever we make change we have to restart the server to told the server is updated (hot reloading concept) using nodemon: its hepls to restart the server whenever we make change
+restart backend: whenever we make change we have to restart the server to told the server is updated (hot reloading concept) using nodemon: its helps to restart the server whenever we make change

 for gitignore: using gitignore generator